AshisPatel/Readme-Generator/README.md

   <image src='https://img.shields.io/badge/license-MIT-green.svg' />
   <h2>Description</h2>

-  The Readme Generator is a CLI application that utilizes the Inquirer package to recieve user prompts and then generate a markdown file.
-The markdown file can be a basic file and only include the project name, project descritpion, and the creator's Github info.
+  The Readme Generator is a CLI application that utilizes the Inquirer package to receive user prompts and then generate a markdown file.
+The markdown file can be a basic file and only include the project name, project description, and the creator's Github info.
 Alternatively, the markdown file can include optional sections such as: installation, usage, license, contribution, and tests.
+Functionality wise, the user is prompted multiple questions using the Inquirer package.
+This is done through several async functions that all deliver an object to the next function to continue accumulating prompt data.
+This prompt data is then passed over to a generateMarkdown function that comes from a script in the utils directory.
+The generateMarkdown function makes multiple calls to other functions to generate each the various sections of the readme.
+Once the readme markdown file is generated, it is then passed to the writeFile function which uses the 'fs' package that is included in node's core library.
+The fs package will 'write' the markdown file and save it in the dist directory, where it can be accessed by the user and added to their project repo.

   <h2>Table of Contents</h2>
  <ul>